AlexandrLopes/aws-study-journey/compute/EC2-AutoScaling-Lab.md

 Create your own Web Server by going through the labs in the order below:

+• Launch the Instance\
+• Auto Scaling\
+• Launch Templates\
-**Primary:** Auto Scaling, Launch Templates, Creation and configuration of Security Groups **Secondary:** AMIs, Application Load Balancers
+• Creation and configuration of Security Groups\
+• AMIs\
+• Application Load Balancers